 - Videos to introduce and explain 30x30 - These videos were scripted by this working group on 30x30, edited by the team at San Diego Zoo Wildlife Alliance, and approved by both AZA and ASTC as a way to help zoos, aquariums and museums raise awareness of 30x30, speak about local conservation efforts in the context of 30x30, and/or ask visitors to take action in support of 30x30.
 These videos are available to use free of charge through July 2023 (at which point some of the rights do expire)

-- Targeted opportunities - Guidance and resources to help zoos, aquariums and museums engage their audiences when opportunities arise, including creative ways to raise awareness around events and holidays, such as the following:
+- Examples of targeted opportunities - We developed guidance and resources to help zoos, aquariums and museums engage their audiences when opportunities arose, including creative ways to raise awareness around events and holidays, such as the following:

 - December 2022 - Supporting the PRI Coalition's proposal to expand, rename, and co-manage the Pacific Remote Islands Monument

 - December 2022 - Amplifying the call for a global commitment to the goal of 30x30 during the UN Convention on Biological Diversity's COP15

 - October 2022 - Celebrating the 50th Anniversary of the National Marine Sanctuary System, including with "happy anniversary" messages from aquarium and zoo leaders, such as this example from Bridget Coughlin, CEO, Shedd Aquarium